CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex3_Connect_Linux.md

 1. Select **Data connectors** from the Configuration area in Microsoft Sentinel.

-1. Go-to content hub and search  **Common Event Format** and click on install
+1. Go to content hub and search  **Common Event Format** and click on install

 1. From the Data Connectors tab, search for the **Common Event Format (CEF) via Legacy agent** connector and select it from the list.